Geocodio/docs/source/index.html.md

 nearest_place       | Closest city/town/place

 # Address formats
-Geocodio supports geocoding the following entities:
+Geocodio supports geocoding the following address components:

 * Streets with or without house numbers (requires a city or a zip in conjuction)
 * [Intersections](#intersections)
 * Cities
 * Zip codes
+* Counties
 * States
 * PO Boxes (coordinates will be returned as a centroid of the zip code)
 * Second address lines such as unit and apartment numbers (not used for determining the exact coordinates at this time)